borisu/bricks/README.md

 ### Plugins

-Best way to see plugin usage is looking at implementation and their usgae in bricks_ut project
+Best way to learn about plugin usage is looking at their usage in bricks_ut project.

 ## How To Build